-After all the research and time spent talking to industry professionals, Temboo created a PLC IoT Application that works for all types of industries: Temboo’s PLC Sensor Alerts and Data Visualization App.
-This application is for the Siemens SIMATIC S7-1200 PLC and offers the following features:
+After all the research and time spent talking to industry professionals, Temboo added support for PLCs to our Kosmos IoT system that works for all types of industries.
+Kosmos currently supports the Siemens SIMATIC S7 PLC as well as any Modbus TCP PLC.

-- Remote Sensor Data and PLC Diagnostic Data Historian: By adding connected sensors to your PLCs you can view sensor data and diagnostic data for your PLC in any web or mobile browser from anywhere that you have an internet connection.
+- Remote Sensor Data and PLC Diagnostic Data Historian: By integrating Kosmos with your PLCs you can view sensor data and diagnostic data for your PLC in any web or mobile browser from anywhere that you have an internet connection.

-- Alerts: Set up email alerts for when diagnostics and sensor readings hit certain thresholds or according to any other conditions that you’ve set.
+- Alerts: Set up email or text alerts for when diagnostics and sensor readings hit certain thresholds or according to any other conditions that you’ve set.

 - Data Visualization: Our easy-to-read dashboard generates graphs, charts and more for the data from your sensors and PLCs so that anyone who has access can easily interpret and understand the information.

 - View Trends and Predictions: Using Kosmos’s machine learning capabilities, you can gain additional context on sensor data and even start to predict when various events will happen.

 - Unified View of System: Many systems are set up with multiple types of PLCs from various manufacturers.
 Until now, it’s been impossible to view data from all of those PLCs in one place.
 But with Kosmos, you can view data from any PLC from any company on a single platform: Schneider Electric, Siemens, ABB, Allen Bradley, Honeywell or any other PLC manufacturer.
 Temboo is the only platform that offers this feature currently on the market.